Omaha Beef: Indoor Football League and organizational instability (2008–2012)

-Cornhusker Beef, Inc. ownership (2013–2018)
+Cornhusker Beef, Inc. ownership (2012–2018)

 In December 2012, the Omaha Beef were bought by Cornhusker Beef, Inc. On December 6, 2012, the Beef announced the new ownership group composing of Rich Tokhiem, Gerard Daly, and Jim Tokhiem.
+In December 2012, the Omaha Beef was accepted by the Champions Professional Indoor Football League (CPIFL) to begin play in March 2013.

-In their first season in the Champions Professional Indoor Football League (CPIFL), the Beef hired Andy Yost as head coach, who had finished the previous season as interim co-head coach.
+In their first season in the CPIFL, the Beef hired Andy Yost as head coach, who had finished the previous season as interim co-head coach.
 Yost led the Beef to a 10–2 record and qualified for the playoffs, as they finished second, in a three-way tie (Sioux City (1), Wichita (3)) in the league.
 The Beef fell to Wichita 31–25.

 After leading the team to the playoffs in 2013, Yost moved from head coach to quarterback coach for the 2014 season.
 The Beef hired Steve Heimann as head coach and he coached the Beef to a win in their 2014 exhibition game.
 However, he then resigned before coaching a regular season game.
 The Beef promoted defensive coordinator Dan Thurin to head coach.
 The Beef finished with a record of 4–8, which was an all-time franchise worst at that time.

 On January 7, 2015, the Beef announced that former Cornhusker and NFL veteran Cory Ross would be the head coach for the 2015 season.
 Ross previously coached the Lincoln Haymakers of the CPIFL, also owned by Beef owner Rich Tokhiem, which ceased operations after the 2014 season.

 In 2015 season, the Beef started playing in Champions Indoor Football (CIF), created by the merger of the CPIFL with the Lone Star Football League (LSFL).

 Omaha opened 2015 with their worst start in franchise history at 0–5.
 On April 1, defensive coordinator Demetrius Ross opined that the Beef's poor start was in part due to preparations beginning in January instead of October and that the coaches did not get to select the players that they wanted.
 The Beef finished the 2015 season with a record of 1–11, their worst record in franchise history.
 The Beef also finished in ninth place in the nine-team CIF, marking the first time the Beef ever finished last in a league.
 In their 11 losses, the Beef lost by an average of 25.0 points per game, were last in the league in points with given up at 672 (56.0/game), points scored at 395 (32.9/game), and a turnover differential of –16.